Disallowance and reservation in Canada: General principles

-Canada is a federation with eleven components: the national Government of Canada and ten provincial governments.
-These eleven governments derive their authority from the Constitution of Canada.
-There are also three territorial governments in the far north, which exercise powers delegated by the federal Parliament.
-Each jurisdiction is generally independent from the others in its realm of legislative authority.
-The division of powers between the federal government and the provincial governments is based on the principle of exhaustive distribution: all legal issues are assigned to either the federal Parliament or the provincial legislatures.
-In Canada, Parliament is composed of two legislative chambers, the elected House of Commons and the appointed Senate, and together with the Governor General acting as the representative of the Crown.
-In provinces, the legislature is composed of one chamber, (Note: Historically some provinces had bicameral legislatures, but they all eventually dissolved their upper house or merged it with their lower house.) an elected group of representatives, overseen by the Lieutenant Governor appointed by the Governor General on the advice of the federal government, with the duty of acting as the representative of the Crown for the province.
-Once a bill has passed through the chamber(s), the bill is presented to the governor-general (or lieutenant governor) for assent on the Sovereign's behalf.
+Canada is a federation comprising the federal government, ten provincial governments and three territories.
+Federal and provincial authority is derived from the Constitution of Canada.
+The three territorial governments exercise powers delegated directly by statute of the federal Parliament.
+Each jurisdiction is generally independent from the others in its jurisdiction of legislative authority.
+The Constitution Act, 1867 sets out the division of powers between the federal government and the provincial governments.

+In Canada, the representative of the King at the federal level is the Governor-General, while the representatives of the King in the provinces are the Lieutenant-Governors.
+Lieutenant-Governors are appointed by the Governor-General on the advice of the federal government.
+Collectively, the Governor-General and Lieutenant-Governors are referred to as viceregal representatives.
+The territorial equivalent to a Lieutenant-Governor is the Commissioner, who is the representative of the federal government in the territory.

+Once a bill has passed through Parliament or a provincial legislature, the bill is presented to the Governor-General (or Lieutenant-Governor/Commissioner) for assent on the Sovereign's behalf.